 International Student Health Insurance

-New (first time) students to WTAMU who arrive in the U.S. prior to 08/17/2014 for the fall semester or prior to 01/01/15 for the spring semester are advised to have other medical/health insurance coverage that will cover medical needs prior to the SSHIP effecitve date.
+New Spring semester students - New students who arrive prior to 01/01/15 for the spring semester are advised to have other medical/health insurance coverage that will cover medical needs prior to the SSHIP effecitve date.

 International students who are not employed in graduate assistant positions entitling them to coverage under the system employee group health insurance program must be automatically enrolled in the System Student Health Insurance Plan (SSHIP).
 The requirement will be waived for international students under the following circumstances:

 - Student is sponsored by the United States government;

 - Student is sponsored by a foreign government recognized by the United States or certain international, government-sponsored or non-governmental organizations, and covered under a health plan that is compliant with the Affordable Care Act (ACA).
 If the health plan does not include medical evacuation and repatriation, a rider must be purchased providing coverage at equal limits to the SSHIP;

 - Student is enrolled in an employer-provided group health plan that is compliant with the ACA.
 If the health plan does not include medical evacuation and repatriation, a rider must be purchased providing coverage at equal limits to the SSHIP;